 TCU and UNTHSC School of Medicine

-Currently an applicant for LCME accreditation and SACSCOC approval and not recruiting students
+Currently a candidate for LCME accreditation and SACSCOC approval and not recruiting students

 Fort Worth's MD School

-Texas Christian University and the University of North Texas Health Sciences Center entered into a memorandum of understanding in July 2015 to create an MD school in Fort Worth.
+Texas Christian University and the University of North Texas Health Science Center entered into a memorandum of understanding in July 2015 to create an MD school in Fort Worth.

 The school, which is expected to accept its first class in 2019, will be among the leading institutions in the nation in providing a team-oriented, educational approach that benefits patients and shapes the future practice and business of medicine.